ServerlessLife/lambda-live-debugger/README.md

   observable: false,
   verbose: false,
   //getLambdas: async (foundLambdas) => {
-  //  you can customize the list of lambdas here or create your own
+  //  you can customize the list of Lambdas here or create your own
   //  return foundLambdas;
   //},
 } satisfies LldConfigTs;